HasData Review

 The Free Tier

-The public pricing section includes a free tier to start testing the platform.
+The public pricing section includes a free tier for testing.

 Paid Upgrade

-Paid plans expand scraping volume, infrastructure access, and operational capacity beyond the starter tier.
+Paid plans expand usage and infrastructure access beyond the starter tier.

 One thing to know before you start